ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 The above code works because each loop iteration is independent.
 This means that values calculated in a previous iteration are not required in future iterations.
 This independence is necessary otherwise only one iteration could run at a time, with others waiting on results.
 So loops either must be independent, or you must be able to make them so in order to use parallel for loops.

-For example, this loop would not work in parallel:
+For example, this loop would not work in parallel.
+In particular the value of z(i-1) is used in the loop calculate the value of z(i):
 ~~~
 v = rand(1,1000);
 z = zeros(1,1000)